Air India aims 30 pc international mkt share in 5 years: CEO | Business

 - India

-Air India chief Campbell Wilson on Tuesday said the airline aims to have 30 per cent share in both domestic and international markets in the next five years.
+Air India aims to have a 30 per cent share in domestic and international markets in the next five years as the airline expands services and fleet, its chief Campbell Wilson said on Tuesday.

+Describing that the revival of Air India is not a ''T20 match'' but a ''Test match'', Wilson said that firstly, the airline wants to restore its reputation and ''we have evidence to indicate that the progress is being made''.

+Amid reports about broken seats and service issues in some wide-body planes, the Air India chief said it was hopeful of ''getting all business class seats in wide body aircraft in good working order by the end of this month and all the economy class seats by early next year.

-Air India aims to have 30 per cent share in domestic and international markets in the next five years, Wilson, who is the MD and CEO, told reporters here.
+Wilson, who is the MD and CEO, told reporters here that Air India aims to have 30 per cent share in domestic and international markets in the next five years.

 Currently, the airline has a domestic market share of 10 per cent and an international market share of 12 per cent.